 WATCH: Richard Grenell says Trump is the ‘most pro-gay president in American history’

-Gay, Inc.5 months ago
+Gay, Inc.4 years ago

 Victory Fund demands LGBT Cabinet member, ambassadors – and mysteriously forgets about Richard Grenell